inquerex/inquerex.github.io/texts/userguide_v.Prototype_1.0.md

 	3. Only use numbers and letters when you're specifying page ranges to search.
 	4. Whenever you specify a page label in a page range to search, that page label must be unique within that PDF (i.e., no duplicate page labels).
 	5. In the file names of selected PDFs, never use \[ or an empty \[ \] pair of square brackets followed immediately by a curly bracket { or }.
-* **Zotero Integration**: If you're a Zotero user, and you want Inquerex to generate zotero:// links to open PDFs instead of inquerex:// links, then type 'prefer_zotero_links="y"' on a line by itself anywhere in the Settings file.
+* **Zotero Integration**: If you're a Zotero user, and you want Inquerex to generate zotero://open-pdf links to open PDFs instead of inquerex:// links, then type 'prefer_zotero_links="y"' on a line by itself anywhere in the Settings file.
+Note that there's a significant limitation with zotero://open-pdf links, however: Zotero can only open PDFs to pages that have integers as page labels (e.g., 1, 2, 3, etc.).
+Unless you edit Zotero's code, it can't open PDFs to pages with any other page label type (e.g, "xi" or "Appendix I").
+In contrast, Inquerex can open a PDF to any page with any page label so long as it contains allowed characters only (see "Allowed Characters" above).
 * **Exiting with a Non-Zero Status**: If your computer issues an alert that says Inquerex "exited with a non-zero status," then either there's something that needs to be fixed in Inquerex's source code or there's something amiss about the input for the current search (e.g., a filename contains a forbidden character).
 Or both.
 If you want help troubleshooting what happened, and if you're able, send an email to support@inquerex.com with a copy of the lines.log file attached.
 You'll find the lines.log file in the Logs folder in your Inquerex folder.

 ## End-User License Agreement